Kreyu/data-table-bundle/docs/basic-usage/disclaimer.md

     public function getCreatedAt(): \DateTimeInterface {}
 }
 ```
-{% endcode %}

 For the sake of simplicity, the Doctrine mapping is skipped in the code block above.

 ## Frontend

 The examples contain screenshots using the built-in [Tabler UI Kit](https://tabler.io/) theme.
-Therefore, it assumes that the project has the [Tabler UI Kit](https://tabler.io/) styles and scripts included.